How to Boot Mac from USB Flash Drive [for macOS Ventura/Monterey] - Qiling

 Step 11.
 Wait for it to finish making your disk bootable.

-This will turn your USB device into a bootable disk.
-And, since it's in APFS format, it'll be ready for mac device boot once you restart your Mac.
-So, let's keep moving.
+This tool will transform your USB device into a bootable disk, and since it's in APFS format, it'll be ready for Mac device boot once you restart your Mac.
+Let's proceed.

 How to Boot Mac from USB Installer

-Now that you've created a bootable USB for Mac, you will have to turn off your mac device to proceed with the installation.
-However, back up important data before you start, as it'll wipe everything from your primary drive.
+Now that you've created a bootable USB for Mac, turn off your device to proceed with the installation.
+Before doing so, back up any important data as the installation will wipe everything from your primary drive.

 Once you're ready, here's what you'll do:

 Step 1.
-Press the Power button on your Mac and press & hold the Option button on your keyboard right away.
+Press the Power button on your Mac and press and hold the Option button on your keyboard immediately.

 Option